hooklift/govix/README.md

 The VIX API allows you to automate virtual machine operations on most current VMware hosted products such as: vmware workstation, player, fusion and server.

 vSphere API, starting from 5.0, merged VIX API in the so-called GuestOperationsManager managed object.
-So, we encourage you to use govsphere for vSphere.
+So, we encourage you to use https://github.com/vmware/govmomi for vSphere instead.

 ## Mailing list
 **Google groups:** https://groups.google.com/group/govix